Anomalous Quadrupole Topological Insulators in 2D Nonsymmorphic Sonic Crystals

-Starting from the $p4gm$ SC, one can keep the $C_4$ symmetry and gradually transform into the $p4mm$ SC, by reducing the geometry parameter $h$.
-We study a whole transformation process with (i) $h$ going from $0.25a$ to 0, and then (ii) $l$ going from $0.5a$ to $0.35a$, and lastly (iii) $w$ going from $0.05a$ to $0.25a$.
-The phase diagram for the corner, edge and bulk states are shown in Fig.~4(a) which indicates the topological transition takes place exactly at the geometry transition point, i.e., $h=0$.
-While the SC is transformed from the $p4gm$ group to the $p4mm$ group, the bulk band gap closes and the corner states merge into the bulk states.
-Here, the edge states remain gapped and gradually merge into the bulk bands at an earlier stage, before the bulk band gap closing.
+{\sl Symmetry engineering}.---Starting from the $p4gm$ SC, one can keep the $C_4$ symmetry and gradually transform into the $p4mm$ SC, by reducing the geometry parameter $h$.
+We study a continuous transformation process with first (i) $h$ going from $0.25a$ to 0, and then (ii) $l$ going from $0.5a$ to $0.35a$, and lastly (iii) $w$ going from $0.05a$ to $0.25a$.
+The phase diagram for the corner, edge and bulk spectra are shown in Fig.~4(a) which indicates a topological transition taking place exactly at the geometry transition point, i.e., $h=0$.
+While the SC is transformed from the $p4gm$ group to the $p4mm$ group, the bulk band gap closes and the corner states merge into the bulk.
+The edge states remain gapped and gradually merge into the bulk bands before the bulk band gap closing.
 The bulk band gap remains closed in stage (ii).
 When the band gap is reopened in stage (iii), the corner states disappear in the bulk band gap.
 The phase diagram in Fig.~4(a) thus manifests directly the bulk-corner correspondence due to the quadrupole topology.

 Such a topological transition is also manifested in the Wannier bands.
-As shown in Fig.~4(b), the Wannier band gap for the ``1-2'' and ``4-3'' sectors is closed when the SC expriences the symmetry transition from the $p4gm$ group to the $p4mm$ group.
-We find that the $p4gm$ SCs have nontrivial quadrupole topology, i.e., $q_{xy}=\frac{1}{2}$ [see Fig.~4(c); This is confirmed in a recent experiment~\cite{ourexp}].
-In contrast, when the band gap is reopened in the $p4mm$ SCs, the Wannier bands remain gapless which cannot support quadrupole topology.
+As shown in Fig.~4(b), the Wannier band gap for the ``1+3'' and ``2+4'' sectors is closed when the SC expriences the symmetry transition from the $p4gm$ group to the $p4mm$ group.
+We find that the $p4gm$ SCs have nontrivial quadrupole topology, i.e., $q_{xy}=\frac{1}{2}$ (see Fig.~4(c); This is confirmed in a recent experiment~\cite{ourexp}).
+In contrast, when the band gap is reopened in the $p4mm$ SC, the Wannier bands are degenerate which cannot support the quadrupole topology.

 Finally, we remark that the acoustic topological band gaps studied here do not have the chiral symmetry.
 Consequently, the corner states are not fixed at the mid-gap frequency.
 However, as shown in Ref.~\cite{bic}, this property can be used to move the corner states into the bulk continuum where the corner states still survive.

 {\sl Note added}: At the final stage of this work, we became aware of recent works on boundary obstructed topological phases~\cite{obstructed} (including some quadrupole topological insulators) and quadrupole topological insulators in magnetized systems~\cite{mQTI1,mQTI2}.

-{\sl Acknowledgments.}--- J.H.J, Z.K.L, H.X.W, and Z.X acknowledge supports from the Jiangsu specially-appointed professor funding and the National Natural Science Foundation of China (Grant No.11675116).
+{\sl Acknowledgments.}--- J.H.J, Z.K.L, H.X.W, and Z.X acknowledge supports from the Jiangsu specially-appointed professor funding and the National Natural Science Foundation of China (Grant No. 11675116).
 M.H.L thanks the support from the National Key R\&D Program of China (2017YFA0303702 and 2018YFA0306200).
 J.H.J thanks Prof. Gil Young Cho for illuminating discussions.